Ponchoru-recur/windows-11-25h2-vbs-vmware-cpl0/README.md

 > Documented Windows 11 25H2 Home VBS/Hyper-V issue affecting VMware Workstation; includes evidence, diagnostics, rollback, and a machine-verified WindowsHello DeviceGuard workaround.

-## License suggestion

-For a documentation/research repository, **CC BY 4.0** is a good fit if you want others to freely reuse the write-up with attribution.
-A code-oriented license such as MIT is better only if the repository later contains scripts/tools intended for reuse.